How to stop fearing AI and increase profit with technology

 1. Pick one area where you work with a large amount of documentation and audio information.

-2. As a rule, it eats up a lot of staff time spent saving and searching for the data they need.
-2.
+2. As a rule, it takes up a lot of employees' time for saving and finding the right data.

-3. Together with the developer, define which integrations the AI assistant needs to work effectively: conferencing, data storage, CRM, messengers, and so on.
-As a result, the cost of such an AI assistant can be forecast — it is made up of two parts.
+3. Work with the developer to define which integrations an AI assistant needs to work effectively: conferencing, data warehouses, CRM, messengers, and so on.
+In the end, the cost of such an AI assistant can be forecast, as it will consist of two parts.

 4. Rollout cost.
 What needs to be done to get the system working at a specific company.

-5. It depends on the number of meetings to process and the chosen language model.
-For example, KT.Team uses the TL;DV transcriber under the hood and pays 4,000 rubles a month for it (about 3,000 calls).
-Of course, if your needs are bigger, the subscription will cost more — but the amount will still be incomparably lower than the benefit to the business.
+5. It depends on the number of meetings that need to be processed and the chosen language model.
+For example, KT.Team uses the TL;DV transcriber behind the scenes and pays 4,000 rubles per month for it (about 3,000 calls).
+Of course, if your needs are greater, the service subscription will be more expensive, but the amount will still be incomparably lower than the business value.

 6. Start with solutions for minor processes: they are quick and cheap to roll out.
 You'll see how AI eases the work and decide which more complex process to automate next.